bitagoras/xtype/README.md

 **Explanation:**

 This meta feature tags an element as deleted, when the value is set to false.
 This is useful for big files when an element in the middle should be deleted without rewriting the whole file.
 Small elements can be deleted by overwriting them with zero-bytes.
-For larger elements a metainfo like this can be added, followed by an `x` array that covers the element until the end.
+For larger elements a metadata like this can be added, followed by an `x` array that covers the element until the end.
 By this a very large element can be deleted by writing only a few bytes at the beginning.
 Next time the entire file is rebuilt, the unused space can be eliminated.
 This feature also can be used for reserving some space for e.g. a table of content that will be included later after the subelements are written and their sizes are known.

 **Example:**

 In the following example an element with 10000 bytes is tagged as deleted.
-The included metainfo and the `x` byte-array type definition together are 6 bytes long.
+The included metadata and the `x` byte-array type definition together are 6 bytes long.
 The remaining bytes of the 10000 bytes are covered by the 9994 long `x` array.
 So, only 6 bytes have to be written to remove the element, instead of writing 10000 zero bytes or rebuilding the whole file which may requires to update some links in the table of contents.

 ```
 [*] [F]